Classical and Quantum Electrodynamics Concept Based on Maxwell Equations' Symmetry: Dually charged quasiparticles - theory and its experimental confirmation

-It is seen from relationship (\ref{eq22}), that obtained additional charge is really purely imaginary quantity.
-It follows from comparison with relationship for known conserved quantity for any complex field, for instance, for Dirac field.
-Let us remember, that real guantity - charge $Q^{[1]}$, is the consequence of gauge symmetry, consisting in the invariance of Lagrange equations under the transformations
+It is seen from relationship (\ref{eq22}), that obtained additional charge function to well known charge function of complex fields, which is real quantity, is purely imaginary quantity.
+Let us remember, that known conserved gauge invariat quantity for any complex field, for instance, for Dirac field, that is real guantity - charge $Q_{1}$, is the consequence of gauge symmetry, consisting in the invariance of Lagrange equations under the transformations

 and